‘Understanding our habitat’s past is

 Special habitats, wildlife and their management

-1 – Willow Carr: The Willow Carr at the Helston end of Loe Pool is a relatively recent feature developed on the large amount of river sediment material deposited during the late nineteenth and early twentieth centuries, when tin mining was taking place in the catchment.
-Nevertheless, it is of high ecological interest, featuring a mosaic of reed beds, small shaded pools, large decaying willows, dense carr and open glades.
-The expanse of Grey Willow also provides an extensive spring nectar source for a wide range of insects.
-In fact, the Cober valley contains the largest community of Grey Willow in West Cornwall.
+1 – Willow Carr: The Willow Carr at the Helston end of Loe Pool features a mosaic of reed beds, small shaded pools, large decaying willows, dense carr and open glades.
+An expanse of Grey Willow also provides an important nectar source for a wide range of insects in spring.
+In fact, the Cober valley contains the largest community of Grey Willow in West Cornwall

-The generally open nature of the carr means that the ground flora is also well-developed, with a good diversity of wetland species, such as yellow iris, meadowsweet, and trifid bur-marigold, which is rare in Cornwall.
-The southern end of the carr is wetter with extensive stands of common reed.
+Because the Carr is so exposed, the ground flora has become well-developed, and we have a great diversity of wetland species, such as yellow iris, meadowsweet, and trifid bur-marigold (rare in Cornwall).
+The southern end of the carr is wetter and covered in common reed.

-2 – Loe Marsh: At the outfall of the Cober is Loe Marsh, a reedy shoreline which encroaches on the water area at the rate of approximately 1 metre every 20 years.
-Aerial photographs from 1946, 1988 and 1996 show that there has been a gradual spread of reed beds around the edge of the pool over the last 50 or more years.
-The main reason for the increase in reed beds is not clear, but the reduction in grazing since 1989 would appear the most likely.
-Increased nutrient levels may have been another contributing factor.
+2 – Loe Marsh: Loe Marsh is a reedy shoreline which encroaches on the water around the Cober outfall.
+It rises around 1 metre every 20 years.
+There has been a gradual spread of reed beds around the edge of the pool over the last 50 years due to grazing being reduced and a rise in nutrient levels.

-3 – Trout and Otters: The unique Loe Trout use the river for spawning but are vulnerable to fishing.
-The poor water quality and algal blooms favour other species such as rudd and perch.
-Dredging in the river can affect the success of egg development in the gravels.
-Where water quality is good, they spawn very successfully.
+3 – Trout and Otters: You can see Loe Trout, which is unique to the area, here.
+The trout use the river for spawning, but are vulnerable to fishing in the area.
+The poor water quality and algal blooms of Loe Pool help boost other species, such as rudd and perch.
+Dredging the river can harm egg development in the gravels, yet, where water quality is good, Loe Trout spawn very successfully.

-Otters have been recorded along the Penrose stretch of the River Cober and around Loe Pool itself.
-However the flood alleviation works undertaken in 1988 caused considerable deterioration of their habitat and also created a new informal path, which is regularly used by dog walkers.
-This additional disturbance is likely to further reduce the quality of habitat available for otters and other wildlife.
+You will see otters along the Penrose stretch of the River Cober and around Loe Pool.
+However, in 1998, work to reduce the effects of flooding damaged their habitat.
+This work also created an informal path that is regularly used by dog walkers, and this further disturbs the habitat for otters and other wildlife.

-4 – Woodlands: Woodlands have been both an important aesthetic and an economic resource at Penrose for many centuries.
-They provide renewable timber, fruit and fuel, as well as beauty and inspiration for owners and visitors alike.
-The woodlands and parkland trees have reflected changes over time and their longevity means that they can often still provide glimpses of the past use and management of the land.
+4 – Woodlands: Woodlands have been important aesthetically and economically at Penrose for centuries.
+They provide renewable timber, fruit and fuel, and beauty and inspiration for owners and visitors.
+The woodlands and parkland trees have reflected changes over time and their long lifespan means they still provide glimpses of the past use and management of the land.